senlin/so-responsive-content/readme.txt

 To conditionally show images it is much, much better to implement the [MobileDetect script](http://mobiledetect.net) on your site.

+= Languages =

+Naturally the SO Visibility Classes plugin has been fully internationalized.
+In the languages directory you will find the .pot file and the .po file.
+I already have added the Dutch translation so in that same directory you will also find the sovc-nl_NL.po and sovc-nl_NL.mo files.

+The plugin only contains 26 strings, it would be a awesome if you can help me translate it into other languages!

 == Screenshots ==
 1. SO Visibility Classes back end.
 2. SO Visibility Classes front end large (>1280px).